 test/1, and the result is shown in the figure below.

-Connect to complete the connection of EMQ X Cloud and the subscription of the topic
+Connect to complete the connection of EMQX Cloud and the subscription of the topic

-test/1 is contained on the right.
+test/1 is displayed on the right-hand side.

-After the connection is established, enter
+Once the connection is established, type

 Statistical information will be displayed at the bottom right corner of the page.